 If you don’t have a website:

-I recommend you make regular Facebook posts and send out regular emails with the information above.
+If you choose to not create a website for your church, I recommend you make regular Facebook posts and send out regular emails with the information above.